EX0Sk1tz/RiskOfRain2RunVisualizer/README.md

 No installation required.
 Just open the link and load your RunReport XML.

+## Where to Find Your Run Files

+Risk of Rain 2 stores run history XML files here:

+`Steam\steamapps\common\Risk of Rain 2\Risk of Rain 2_Data\RunReports\History`

+Each file inside the `History` folder is a `RunReport` XML that you can load into the viewer.

 ## Features

 - Upload or drag and drop RunReport XML files